BennyZaBoi/chess-project/README.md

  7. Have fun

  ## Testing
- The way our project was tested/validated was that before we merged any opened pull requests, we made sure   that the tests for their specific parts that were changed all passed.
+ The way our project was tested/validated was that through the use of googletest.
+Before we merged any opened pull requests, we made sure that the tests for their specific parts that were changed all passed.
 After merging, we pulled the updated  master branch and ran   all the tests again to make sure that all the tests for the project still passed.